NCAR/GPU_workshop/07_HandsOnMPASA/README.md

 ![NCAR UCAR Logo](../NCAR_CISL_NSF_banner.jpeg)
 # Hands-On Session Using OpenACC in MPAS-A

 ["Hands-On Session Using OpenACC in MPAS-A"](07_HandsOnMPASA.ipynb) is the seventh workshop in this series and was presented by Daniel Howard of CISL's Consulting Services Group on April 28th.
+The video recording for this session has been uploaded [here](https://youtu.be/AwaEHzUcPWs).
 Topics covered include:

 * Review of exercises from prior OpenACC/MiniWeather sessions
 * MPAS-Atmosphere model overview